-Around 24,000 people are living with HIV in Morocco, with approximately a third receiving antiretroviral treatment (ART).
-The HIV prevalence rate among the general population is 0.1%, but it is 5% among men who have sex with men and even higher at 7.9% among people who use drugs.
+Around 22,000 people are living with HIV in Morocco, with approximately 48% receiving antiretroviral treatment (ART).
+The HIV prevalence rate among the general population is 0.1%, but it is 5.7% among men who have sex with men and even higher at 7.9% among people who use drugs.

 The Alliance is working with Association Marocaine de Solidarité et Développement (AMSED) to support people who are part of these key populations, by providing direct services including HIV prevention, testing, care and support.
-AMSED also provide HIV and sexual and reproductive health services, which reached close to 11,700 people in 2016.
-AMSED also provided 13,485 people from vulnerable populations with HIV prevention services during the same year.
+AMSED also provide HIV and sexual and reproductive health services, which reached almost 10,700 people in 2017.
+Alongside this, they provided over 50,000 people with HIV prevention services during the same year, of which almost 10,000 were from key populations.

 AMSED is currently a sub-recipient of two Global Fund grants “Coordination to achieve universal access to HIV prevention, treatment, care and support in Morocco” and “To accelerate the reduction of the morbidity burden of TB in the Moroccan population”, and is working with 12 sub-recipients, monitoring their interventions and contributing to the national HIV and AIDS response.